John Horton Conway"If you want to make any progress in life, go as far as any sane person

 Conway's Proof of Morley's Theorem (click to go straight to it)

-Colm was fortunate to spend quality time with the late John H. Conway (1937-2020) about a dozen times between April 1995 (when JHC visited Spelman College) and August 2017 (in NYC), taking in a July 1999 trip to Glendalough (Ireland) along the way.
+Colm was fortunate to spend quality time with the late John H. Conway (1937-2020) about a dozen times between April 1995 (when JHC visited Spelman College) and August 2017 (at MoMath's MOVES conference in NYC), taking in a July 1999 trip to Glendalough (Ireland) along the way.

 See his Guardian obituary, and Siobhan Roberts' NYT obituary.
 Also Numberphile has many fine Conway videos, along with a new tribute here, featuring some previously unaired recordings of John himself alongside reminiscences from Siobhan Roberts, David Eisenbud and Tony Padilla.
 Hear here for BBC Radio 4's Last Word tribute (featuring Roger Penrose, it starts 14 minutes in).